 EU's Barnier says "serious" differences in UK talks but deal possible

-Britain and the European Union have "very, very serious" differences about their future relationship but an agreement is still possible, the EU's Brexit negotiator said on Thursday after a first round of talks following their divorce.
+Britain and the European Union have "very serious" differences about their future relationship but an agreement is still possible, the EU's Brexit negotiator said on Thursday after the first round of talks following their divorce.
 Dozens of EU and UK officials have been discussing the post-Brexit relationship in Brussels this week after more than three years of tortuous divorce talks that culminated in Britain leaving the bloc on Jan.
 31 after nearly 50 years of membership.

-"There are many divergences, and they are very serious divergences... some are very, very difficult," Barnier told reporters. "(But) I think, sincerely, that the agreement is possible - even if difficult."
-A UK source close to the talks said the negotiations were "constructive, good-natured" but confirmed disagreements over fisheries, criminal justice cooperation, and the so-called level playing field provisions to guarantee fair competition.
+"There are many divergences, and they are very serious divergences ... some are very, very difficult," Barnier told reporters. "(But) I think, sincerely, that the agreement is possible - even if difficult."
+A UK government spokesman said this week's talks had been constructive, but that it would be "tough" forging a deal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)